Sarina Farhadi

+Sarina Farhadi (سارینا فرهادی; born 27 April 1998) is an Iranian actress.
+Born to filmmakers Asghar Farhadi and Parisa Bakhtavar, she is best known for her performance as Termeh in the acclaimed drama film A Separation (2011), which earned her a Silver Bear for Best Actress jointly with the female cast.

 Career

-In 2011, she won Silver Bear for Best Actress in Berlin International Film Festival for her role in her father's film A Separation, as Termeh.
+In 2011, she won Silver Bear for Best Actress at Berlin International Film Festival for her role in her father's film A Separation, as Termeh.
 She also won the FIPRESCI Award for best actress along with Leila Hatami and Sareh Bayat at the Palm Springs International Film Festival for her role as Termeh.